openfga/rfcs/20231214-listUsers-api.md

 ### Example 4 (Expanding Relationships With `objectType#relation`)
 This example is a unique one in that it demonstrates a corner case to the algorithm.
 In the [API and Server Configuration Changes](#api-and-server-configuration-changes) section earlier we said the following:

-> As ListUsers expansion occurs, if we find a user/subject that meets one of the `user_filter`` type restriction(s), then we include the result in the response and <u>stop further expansion on that subproblem</u>.
+> As ListUsers expansion occurs, if we find a user/subject that meets one of the `user_filters`` type restriction(s), then we include the result in the response and <u>stop further expansion on that subproblem</u>.

 This examples demonstrates one corner case where we must continue expansion, but only if the subproblem would potentially expand to the same target type and relation of that which was found.